bjorg/AlexaEcho/README.md

 # Alexa Skill: Echo
-Simple Alexa Skill that responds to any recognized intent.
+Simple [Amazon Alexa Skill](https://developer.amazon.com/alexa-skills-kit) that responds to any recognized intent.

 ### Pre-requisites
 The following tools and accounts are required to complete these instructions.